Table of Contents[Hide][Show]

-Playa Forum (Cancun, Quintana Roo)
+13. Playa Forum

 In the busiest part of Cancun’s hotel zone sits Playa Forum, one of the most “happening” beaches in the area.
 It is especially popular during spring break.
 My son and I spent a bit of time on this beach during our mommy-son trip to Cancun.
-It is located right outside of a shopping mall and surrounded by beachside, restaurants, and bars.
+It is located right outside of a shopping mall and surrounded by beachside restaurants and bars.
 It’s not uncommon to hear music blasting from the nearby hotel swimming pools.

 In the evenings, many locals will head to the beach with coolers to eat and drink while watching the sunset.
 For those looking for a white sand beach in the middle of all the action, Playa Forum is it.

-Playa Delfines (Cancun, Quintana Roo)
+14. Playa Delfines

 Playa Delfines is one of the quietest and least busy parts of Cancun’s long stretch of beach.
-It features a small playground, restrooms, and plenty of open space to relax and enjoy the view under a palapa.
-The water is a little rough for swimming or playing; however, my son loves having the space to run around, play, and build sandcastles.
+It features a small playground, restrooms and plenty of open space to relax and enjoy the view under a palapa.
+The water is a little rough for swimming or playing; however, my son loves having the space to run around, play and build sandcastles.

 Playa Norte is part of Isla Mujeres, a small island just a 30-minute ferry ride from the coast of Cancun.
 Playa Norte is a beautiful and pristine soft, white sand beach with crystal clear and calm waters perfect for swimming and snorkeling.
 The waters are also very shallow, making it perfect for families with younger children.
 Although there are restaurants and bars right on the beach, there is still plenty of space to relax.

-Playa Paraíso (Tulum, Quintana Roo)
+16. Playa Paraíso

-Located in Tulum, Playa Paraíso (or Paradise Beach) is a stretch of soft, white sands surrounded by palm trees and cliffs.
+Located in Tulum, Playa Paraíso (or Paradise Beach) is a stretch of soft, white sand surrounded by palm trees and cliffs.
 The beach is very large, so it never appears to be too crowded.
 There are several restaurants on-site serving delicious food and drinks.
 There are also boats that offer snorkeling trips for those who want to enjoy the warm waters.

-Playa Ruinas (Tulum, Quintana Roo)
+17. Playa Ruinas

-Also located in Tulum, Playa Ruinas has Mayan Ruins that overlook the Caribbean.
+Also located in Tulum, Playa Ruinas has Mayan ruins that overlook the Caribbean.
 It is the beach that most think of when visiting Tulum, as it is one of the most photographed sites.
 This is one beach that is not only beautiful, but also packed with history.
 A trip here is great for families of all ages, especially those with an interest in Mexican history and archaeology.